Plant milks for babies and children

 Until recently it was possible to find a soya infant formula in the UK: SMA Soya Infant Formula.
 However, this is no longer available.

-Hydrolysed rice protein formulas: These are more recent.
-They were originally developed for babies who are intolerant to cow’s milk and soya formula milks.
+Hydrolysed rice protein formulas: These have been developed for babies who are allergic to cow’s milk and soya formula milks.
 They are not the same as the rice milks you can buy in the supermarket.
-The manufacturers isolate the protein from rice, break it down into amino acids and add maltodextrin and a mixture of vegetable oils and fats.
+The manufacturers isolate the protein from rice, break it down into smaller parts (peptides and amino acids) and add a carbohydrate source such as maltodextrin and a mixture of vegetable oils and fats.
 As whole rice is not used, their content in arsenic is low and comparable to other formulas.
 In addition, by law the manufacturers must analyse the formula periodically and check that the content of arsenic and other substances are below certain limits.

-These formulas have been tested in infants with allergies and have proven to be safe.
-Due to the protein hydrolysis, some babies do not find them pleasant and might dislike them.
+These formulas have been tested in infants with food allergies and have been proven to be safe.
+Due to the protein hydrolysis (broken down), the taste of the formula is not the same as whole protein formulas and some babies may dislike them.

 This formula is the only current option for vegan babies in the UK.